TylerCode/NASTeaPi/README.md

 - 2x 5.1k ohm resistors

 Notes:
 I want this as a secondary site NAS that just sits in a corner and happily backs up data from my Synology disk station.
 It's not designed as a primary network storage device but I do want to come back around for a second revision and build a better one with better support for using drives at their full speed.
 This is wired in a way that you are limited to USB 2.0 Link speeds (even if you buy USB3.0 adapters).
-The PI does not have enough USB3 ports to connect all 3 drives so if another revision is done it will have to include a hub to act as a controller.
+The PI4 and 5 do not have enough USB3 ports to connect all 3 drives, and the 2 and 3 only have 2.0 ports, so if another revision is done it will have to include a hub to act as a controller and be restricted to the 4 and 5 model.
 Being that this has already gotten a bit out of hand scope wise, I didn't really feel like adding a custom PCB to the mix would be helpful.

 Also, for the adapters, I used [these ones](https://www.amazon.com/dp/B073SXTY64) and then you carefully crack the casing open to get the PCB.
 There are a few similar designs on Amazon and they all seem to differ slightly on the PCB design so just keep that in mind.
 I tried to design it so that it would fit any adapter PCBs that have a similar layout of link/activity LEDs with the small casing.
 Your mileage may vary but try as I might I couldn't find anyone who just sold these PCBs that I could buy from.